Olfactory reference syndrome: Odor complaint

 Some distinguish delusional and non-delusional forms of ORS.
 In the delusional type, there is complete conviction that the odor is real.
 In the non-delusional type, the individual is capable of some insight into the condition, and can recognize that the odor might not be real, and that their level of concern is excessive.
 Others argue that reported cases of ORS present a spectrum of different levels of insight.
 Since sometimes the core belief of ORS is not of delusional intensity, it is argued that considering the condition as a form of delusional disorder, as seems to occur in the DSM, is inappropriate.
 In one review, in 57% of cases the beliefs were fixed, held with complete conviction, and the individual could not be reassured that the odor was non existent.
-In 43% of cases the individual held the beliefs with less than complete conviction, and was able to varying degrees to consider the possibility that the odor was not existent.
+In 43% of cases the individual held the beliefs with less than complete conviction, and was able in varying degrees to consider the possibility that the odor was non-existent.

 Other symptoms may be reported and are claimed to be related to the cause of the odor, such as malfunction of the anal sphincter, a skin disease, "diseased womb", stomach problems or other unknown organic disease.
 Excessive washing in ORS has been reported to cause the development of eczema.